 1.1 This report seeks the approval of the Pensions Committee for the finalised version of the Funding Strategy Statement (FSS).
-This follows the circulation of the draft FSS to stakeholders for comment.
+This follows the circulation of the draft FSS to stakeholders for comment at the end of last year.

 2. Recommendations